What are Company/Corporate Deposits?

-- Lock in period in most of the cases is 6 months only.
+- The Lock-in period in most cases is 6 months only.

 - If the interest income is less than Rs.5000 in one financial year, then NO TDS.

-Company deposits are basically unsecured.
+Company/Corporate deposits are basically unsecured.
 That is if the company defaults in repaying the interest or principal, the investor will not be able to recover his capital.
 As a company deposit holder, you don’t have any lien on any asset of the company, in case it goes into financial difficulties.
-This makes the company deposits a risky investment option.
+This makes the company/corporate deposits a risky investment option.